Classes 7 and 8 are the first classes of the juniors.

 Year 3 have a number of visits that enhance the work that we do in the classroom and we organise workshops in school to reinforce curriculum topics, such as Stone Age theme days and involvement in science weeks and writing days.

 We regard homework as a very important link between home and school.
 The work set will reinforce what we have been covering in class.

 Project work is encouraged, to allow the children to explore the topics and focuses.
 We place a great emphasis on reading in year 3 and feel it is very important that the children read every night.
 Reading diary books should be signed by parents to indicate the page reached each evening and along with the reading book and should be brought into school every day.

 PE kit and school uniform should be named and in school on the first day of every term ready for a kit check.
 During the year each class have 6 weeks of swimming lesson at the local leisure centre.

 Each half term, you will receive a copy of the Year 3 curriculum letter which details all the wonderful and exciting topics that we cover in that term.

 If you have any questions, queries or concerns during the course of the year, we would be happy to meet with you at a mutually convenient time.

 The Year 3 Team

-Please Note: Your child’s blog below will be updated on a weekly basis.
+Please Note: The year 3 blog below will be updated regularly.